adnammit/config/README.md

 ## TODO
 * copy basic bash functionality to pwsh
+* can i store [colors](https://i.stack.imgur.com/QOSgM.png) as variables? if not, go through and customize/make all colors consistent
 * maybe separate out the "how to set up a computer" part to another repo and keep the dotfiles pure
 * keep working on powershell
 	- copy bash functionality to pwsh